nighthawk469/flexible-jekyll/_posts/2017-01-29-herbgarden.markdown

 # Description

-- Created entire self watering herb garden system by **myself** for my school club.
-- Engineered Arduino circuit that uses a moisture sensor to measure soil data.
-When the soil is dry, it activates a water pump to water the herbs
-- Created website and used Plotly graphing library to display soil moisture data to spectators
-- Configured Raspberry Pi to run Python program on system startup to save sensor data to a file and upload that file online
+Created a self watering garden by developing Arduino scripts to control sensors, Python scripts to parse/plot sensor data and by configuring a Raspberry Pi Linux system.